Jiri-Kremser/web/content/post/web-app-kubernetes.md

     {
       "name": "finish-this-blogpost",
       "done": false,
-      "text": "Enhance the content w/ more self-referential stuff."
+      "text": "Enhance the content with more self-referential stuff."
     }
   ]
 }